thingsboard/thingsboard.github.io/docs/trendz/embed-visuals.md

 All interactive visualizations created with the Trendz Analytics Platform could be shared with other users and embed on ThingsBoard Dashboards or external sites.
 In this guide, you will learn how to do this.

-## Prerequisites

-You should [import Trendz widget bundle into ThingsBoard](/docs/trendz/trendz-bundle#Import-Trendz-bundle-into-ThingsBoard).
-If you are using ThingsBoard Cloud - you should already have required bundle imported into ThingsBoard.

 ## Add visualization on ThingsBoard Dashboard

 ### Add using share wizard